 - Try Abeo’s Kitchen in Madikeri if you’re tired of Kodava, South Indian and North Indian food.

-- Watch out for leeches in the undergrowth.
+- Watch out for leeches in the undergrowth; keep your trousers tucked into your socks.

-- Lastly, if you find yourself spending a day or two in or near Mangalore, the highway to Udipi/Manipal has some great beaches (Kapu and Padubidri being two examples).
+- Lastly, if you find yourself spending a day or two in or near Mangalore, the highway to Udupi has some great beaches (Kapu and Padubidri being two examples).

 Kodava cuisine isn’t big on vegetarian options.
 But there are a few South Indian and North Indian restaurants in Madikeri that serve decent vegetarian food.
 And if you’re looking for other cuisines, try Abeo’s Kitchen in Madikeri, or the bigger resorts scattered around Coorg.